Sibisi and Makhubela: Golden Arrows comment on reported Kaizer Chiefs and Orlando Pirates targets

 Lamontville Arrows head coach Lehlohonolo Seema has addressed reports linking Nkosinathi Sibisi with Mamelodi Sundowns and Orlando Pirates.

-The 25-year-old defender was one of the most understanding defenders in the PSL last season and he captained Abafana Bes'thende to a fourth spot finish in the league.
+The 25-year-old defender was one of the most outstanding defenders in the PSL last season and he captained Abafana Bes'thende to a fourth-place finish in the league.

 Sundowns' senior coach Steve Komphela - a former Arrows head coach - is believed to be keen to reunite with Sibisi.